 OCFT conducts significant research on child labor, including the worst forms of child labor.
 This research contributed to DOL's annual "Findings on the Worst Forms of Child Labor," mandated by the Trade and Development Act of 2000, that provides information on the efforts of U.S. trade beneficiary countries to eliminate the worst forms of child labor.
 The report highlights the major findings related to each government's efforts and includes country-specific suggestions for further government action to combat these problems.
-The research also supported DOL's update of its "List of Products Produced by Forced and Child Labor," mandated by the Trafficking Victims Protection Reauthorization Act of 2005, and a proposed revision to its "List of Products Produced by Forced and Child Labor" pursuant to Executive Order 13126 of 1999.
-This report and the two lists were published by DOL in October 2011.
+The research also supported DOL's update of its "List of Goods Produced by Child Labor or Forced Labor," mandated by the Trafficking Victims Protection Reauthorization Act of 2005, and a proposed revision to its "List of Products Produced by Forced or Indentured Child Labor" pursuant to Executive Order 13126 of 1999.
+This report and the two lists were published by DOL in September 2012.

-In FY 2011, OCFT awarded approximately \$60 million for seven projects supporting activities in over 35 countries to eliminate exploitative child labor, while continuing to oversee techical assistance projects funded in previous fiscal years.
+In FY 2012, OCFT awarded approximately \$60 million for 11 projects supporting activities in over 11 countries to eliminate exploitative child labor, while continuing to oversee technical assistance projects funded in previous fiscal years.